 - The exploitative use of children in prostitution or other unlawful sexual practices;

-In 2004, the UN General Assembly also specifically addressed domestic violence in Resolution 58/147, entitled “Elimination of domestic violence against women.”
+In 2004, the UN General Assembly also specifically addressed domestic violence in Resolution 58/147, “Elimination of domestic violence against women”.
 In this important resolution, the General Assembly, recognizing that domestic violence is a human rights issue with serious immediate and long-term implications, strongly condemned all forms of domestic violence against women and girls and called for an elimination of violence in the family.
-The resolution also recognized:
+The resolution also recognised the following.

 (a) That domestic violence is violence that occurs within the private sphere, generally between individuals who are related through blood or intimacy;

 (b) That domestic violence is one of the most common and least visible forms of violence against women and that its consequences affect many areas of the lives of victims;